innthomas/innthomas/README.md

   ### Hi there 👋

 - 🔭 I am currently working on *LLM*, ML, AI**.
-- A fullstack developer
+- Also a fullstack Nextjs developer
-- 🌱 Qite interested in **Artificial Intelligence** too
+- 🌱 Qite passionate in **Artificial Intelligence** projects
 - 👯 Looking to collaborate on any **Full Stack Project**
 <!--- 🤔 I’m looking for help with ...-->
 <!--- 💬 Ask me about ...-->
 - 📫 How to reach me: **innthomas@tutanota.com**
 <!--- 😄 Pronouns: ...-->
 <!--- ⚡ Fun fact: ...-->